gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 };
 ```

-Now, just add the deleted function and some utility to control dhen deduction happen:
+Now, just add the deleted function and some utility to control when deduction happen:

 ```c++
 template<typename T>